 HORNITOS & BEYOND ADVENTURE RIDE

-Hornitos and Beyond ADVENTURE ride takes you on a journey back to the days of ’49 on a mix of on-road and OFF-ROAD routes through gold rush mining camps, historical sites, and the Wild West town of Hornitos, known for gamblers, girls, and roughnecks.
+Hornitos and Beyond ADVENTURE ride takes you on a journey back to the days of 49 on an amazing mix of on-road and OFF-ROAD routes through gold rush mining camps, historical sites, including the Wild West town of Hornitos, known for gamblers, girls, and roughnecks.

 Your journey begins in the heart of the Mother Lode in Jamestown, one of California's original Gold Rush towns in Tuolumne County.
 From Jamestown, your journey heads south on a mix of curvy back roads and twisty single-lane roads through the Tuolumne River Canyon.
 Your off-road adventure begins beyond the canyon on a historical route once traveled by pioneers and prospectors in search of gold throughout the Mother Lode region.
 After exploring an exciting mix of back roads and historic off-road adventure routes your journey arrives at the forgotten mining town of Hornitos California.